Ariana Grande's Haters Are Eating Their Words After

 Friday's already off to a good start, especially for Ariana Grande.

-The pop star's new album Dangerous Woman dropped today, performed three new tracks, "Dangerous Woman," "Be Alright," and "Greedy."
+The pop star slayed her set on Good Morning America's Summer Concert Series this morning.
+Grande, whose new album Dangerous Woman drops today, performed three new tracks, "Dangerous Woman," "Be Alright," and "Greedy."
 You were missed, Lil Wayne.

-The pop star's new album Dangerous Woman dropped today, performed three new tracks, "Dangerous Woman," "Be Alright," and "Greedy."
+The pop star slayed her set on Good Morning America's Summer Concert Series this morning.
+Grande, whose new album Dangerous Woman drops today, performed three new tracks, "Dangerous Woman," "Be Alright," and "Greedy."
 You were missed, Lil Wayne.

 i'm not even a big fan of ariana but her songs from new album sound so great so far— michaela (@adidasladlwt) May 19, 2016